 Attending Your First Virtual Conference?

 In the best circumstances, attending a conference virtually can be off-putting.
 Without seeing the other people attending with you, it’s easy to feel disoriented and disconnected from the event.
 However, due to the ongoing COVID-19 pandemic, conferences worldwide are moving into a more hybrid model, combining on-site with virtual, moving entirely online, or being canceled or postponed.
-AIHce EXP 2021 is currently planned as a hybrid event.
-(What does that mean?)
+AIHce EXP 2021 is currently planned as a virtual event.

 For those of us who have never attended a conference virtually before, remember: studies show that online learning can be as effective as in-person learning.
-With the right preparation and mindset, you can accomplish just as much at a virtual AIHce EXP as you could if you were in Dallas.
+With the right preparation and mindset, you can accomplish just as much at a virtual AIHce EXP as you could if you were on-site.

 Start by treating the virtual conference as seriously as you would one you were physically attending by blocking out your calendar with sections of time set aside for each event.
 During these times, make attending virtual sessions and other events your priority, reducing competing obligations as much as you can.
 Prioritize the sessions you most want to attend, then block out some time for less critical sessions but which you still wish to see.
 Close the door to your room and put up a “Do not disturb” sign.
 Close email and social media windows in your browser—you wouldn’t be checking them if you were a physical audience member.
 Tell anyone you’re expecting not to call or text between the times you’ve blocked out; use the conference’s scheduled breaks to address these other obligations instead.
 In the meantime, take notes on a notepad, just as if the presenter were in the room with you.